iron-io/docs/worker/reference/api/index.md

 * **timeout**: The maximum runtime of your task in seconds.
 No task can exceed 3600 seconds (60 minutes).
 The default is 3600 but can be set to a shorter duration.
 * **delay**: The number of seconds to delay before actually queuing the task.
 Default is 0.

-The request also needs to be sent with a “Content-Type: application/json” header, or it will respond with a 406 status code and a “msg” property explaining the missing header.
+The request also needs to be sent with a "Content-Type: application/json" header, or it will respond with a 406 status code and a "msg" property explaining the missing header.

 Sample:
 {% highlight js %}